-But we’re now in the year 2014, and we finally have a piece of financial technology that lets us transfer money for a fraction of the cost.
+We’re now in the year 2014 and this is no longer the case.
+With Bitcoin, we finally have a piece of financial technology that lets us transfer money for a fraction of the cost.
 It’s not perfect, and there’s some innovation that needs to be done around the edges, but Bitcoin and other cryptocurrencies like it can get us all paid much more efficiently.

-With Bitcoin’s nearly frictionless transaction protocol that allows value to be transferred for less than a penny, companies will soon pay their employees by the day, hour, minute, or even second.
-You may very well be able to watch your hard-earned money pour into your wallet in real time.
+Bitcoin’s nearly frictionless transaction protocol allows value to be transferred for less than a penny, and I believe companies will pay their employees by the day, hour, minute, or even second someday.
+You may very well be able to watch your hard-earned money pour into your wallet in real-time.

-A new paycheck doesn’t quite end with simply nuances in timing though.
-What if we changed the way how we were paid by truly factoring in performance?
-What if getting paid was actually rooted in meritocracy?
+A new type of paycheck doesn’t end with simple nuances in timing though.
+What if we changed the way we were paid by truly factoring in performance or other factors?
+What if getting paid was more rooted in meritocracy?

 Using Bitcoin 2.0 tech such as Ethereum, employers might soon be able to pay developers hyper-efficiently with smart contracts rooted in metrics like usage, shares, or impressions.
 A radical concept from our current system where employers pay employees for the actual effectiveness of their work.
-This would also present a massive shift from most bonus programs, where today employees are sometimes given arbitrary figures based on factors other than merit.
+This would present a massive shift from most bonus programs today, which seem to suffer from a misalignment of incentives that aren’t always rooted in actual data.

 We may be a few years away, but the efficient paycheck is coming.
 And Paycheck 2.0 will be much more transparent than that biweekly black box we’re all accustomed to right now.